pear/System_Launcher/README.md

-# File_Launcher #
+# System_Launcher #

-File_Launcher is a simple opener of filenames and URLs.
+System_Launcher is a simple opener of filenames and URLs.

 It could help other PEAR command-line tools.